daattali/daattali.github.io/projects.md

 - [Wish.com](http://wish.com) - a very popular shopping platform.
 I was one of the few original developers of the site (before it was even called Wish!) and contributed mostly to the frontend.
 I was part of Wish's inception and initial growth, but since then it has grown to be a #1 Android Shopping app, and I can't claim any credit to that. :)

 - [MakeupBee.com](https://www.makeupbee.com) - website for women to discover and talk about interesting makeup applications.
+Clearly my area of expertise!
 The site was mostly developed by Brent Francia (CEO) and I, and I was responsible for all aspects of the development, seeing as we were usually a 2-3 person team.

 - [Glittr.com](https://www.glittr.com) - spinoff of MakeupBee that was designed to be focused on more mainstream looks.
 I've written most of the code for this site.